 Quality and ranking

-- 8th in the UK – The Complete University Guide 2020
+- 6th in the UK – The Complete University Guide 2023 (Architecture category)

-- 8th in the UK – The Times/Sunday Times Good University Guide 2020
+- 12th in the UK - Sunday Times Good University Guide 2022 (Architecture category)

-- top 100 – Architecture category – QS World University Rankings by Subject 2019
+- Top 50 for Architecture/Built Environment - QS World University Rankings by Subject 2022

 Our Architecture BA Honours degree is your first step towards qualifying as an architect.
 This degree is professionally accredited by the Royal Institute of British Architects (RIBA) and the Architects Registration Board (ARB).

-See The Route to becoming a Registered Architect in additional information below.
+See The Route to becoming a Registered Architect in the Additional Information section below.

 All professional accreditations are reviewed regularly by their professional body.